 The customer finds a product (or retailer) of his choice and clicks the link.
 It will take him to the advertiser’s site to help him in reviewing or purchasing the product.

-The customer completes the purchase online and completes sale for the advertiser.
-There is tracking software which records the key purchase data such as sale amount, IP, date and time, etc and reports this to Affiliate Window.
+The customer completes the purchase online and completes the sale for the advertiser.
+There is tracking software that records the key purchase data such as sale amount, IP, date and time, etc and reports this to Affiliate Window.
 The customer journey has now ended.

 And it allows the advertiser a period of ‘grace’ in which he considers the sale complete and pays the commission to the publisher for sales he generated.

 Choosing an Affiliate Program

 Now, when you’ve decided affiliate marketing is the right choice for your business, there are several ways to do it.
 It’s not the right strategy for every business.
 It depends on the kind of business you have because there are such a large number of affiliate programs to choose from.
 Also many are built differently.

 The best rule of thumb is to choose affiliate programs that offer something relevant to your site.

 For example, if your Web site is about event planning as a wedding planner, look for affiliate programs that relate to the topic.
 Like relationship blogs, online merchandise selling or something that can relate to a wedding.

 There is nothing worse than advertisements that stand out like a sore thumb on your pages (e.g., online dating ads placed on a Web site about education material for kids).

 Take the time to check out the advertiser before joining.
 Ensure they do payout to affiliates and that their program is not a scam.

 Have a good look at what the advertiser is offering in terms of tracking and reporting tools for affiliates.
 Good programs will give you a way to access real-time automated statistics to view conversions, sales, and commissions.
 Be sure you have ad and product display options to integrate the advertising into your Website.